 The COVID-19 pandemic, which reached Europe in early 2020, resulted in a widespread lockdown worldwide.
 This led to the closure of mountain huts, ski areas and hotels, and severe restrictions on travel.
 Our ski touring programme came to a premature end in mid-March and over one-third of our tours were cancelled.
 Significant problems with insurance cover and providers were encountered.
 Looking ahead:

 - International travel remains very uncertain and quarantine rules are changing regularly and at short notice.

 - Local restrictions are likely wherever there is a local spike in cases.

-- Mountain huts are reopening and taking measures to ensure social distancing.
+- Some mountain huts are reopening and taking measures to ensure social distancing.
 Each country is approaching things a bit differently (even within the UK).